-DANJ’s modern classes are led by a active professional performers from modern dance companies, choreographers and university programs including Jaclyn Walsh, Terk Lewis Waters, and Angelica Stiskin.
-In addition, DANJ rotates in master teachers, such as Brandon Cournay, to guest teach technique and combinations from their individual set of experiences.
+DANJ’s modern classes are led by professional performers from modern dance companies, choreographers and university program faculty including Jaclyn Walsh, Terk Waters, and Angelica Stiskin.
+In addition, DANJ invites guest teachers, such as Brandon Cournay, to teach technique and combinations from their individual experiences.

 Angelica Stiskin is the Director of Joffrey Ballet School's Contemporary and Jazz Program.
 She earned her BFA in Dance at Marymount Manhattan College under the direction of Katie Langan, performing works by Shen Wei, Robert Battle and Lar Lubovitch.
 Her credits include ASH Contemporary Dance Company, and American Dance Artists, dancing with Travis Wall and Rasta Thomas.
 Angelica performed a self-choreographed solo at Jerome Robbins Theater as an advocate for solo artistry in concert dance.
 She is widely recognized for her versatility as a performer and teacher and has assisted Emmy Award winning Mia Michaels.

 Angelica's "My Rooms" explores the compartments of the human spirit.
 The bold voices that direct decision can easily be the same voices that distract from reality.
 Her choreography is the guide through the rooms we create to survive circumstance.
 The dancing follows the tour between head and heart, leading us into the rooms we hide in to save ourselves from the truth.